pyeventsourcing/esdbclient/README.md

 assert deserialize(events[0].data)['trick'] == 'sit'
 ```

+Please note, like the `iter_stream_events()` method, the `read_all_events()` method
+is not decorated with retry and reconnect decorators, because the streaming of recorded
+events from the server only starts when iterating over the "read response" starts, which
+means that the method returns before the streaming starts, and so there is no chance for
+any decorators to catch any connection issues.

 ### Get commit position

 The `get_commit_position()` method can be used to get the commit position of the